mpeters2/PsychoJL.jl/docs/src/index.md

 ### Manual
 The manual is a work in progress, and needs reorganization.

+### Calibration
+At this time, no physical testing has taken place.

 ### Timescales
 The default timescale is `milliseconds`, but `seconds` is also an option.